 If you’re wondering how long sterilize baby bottles, just check the manufacturer’s instructions provided.
 Also, check how long you can leave items until you need to re-sterilize them.

 The main advantage of this method is that electric sterilizer is very simple to use and, what’s more important, very effective.
 All baby items are safe from degrading.
-However, electric sterilizers can be pricey and bulky as well.back to menu ↑
+However, electric sterilizers can be pricey and bulky as well.
+Also, there are ultrasonic cleaning devices on the market, that are commonly used to clean metals, but they are can be used for pretty much anything including baby bottles.back to menu ↑

 The last but not least method of sterilizing bottles is using cold-sterilization chemicals.
 How do you sterilize a baby bottle with chemicals?
 There is a wide range of specialized substances available in the market, including ready-to-use liquids, dissolvable powders, among others.
 Most products contain sodium hypochlorite as an active element.